Thibaud-TR/Thibaud-TR/README.md

 ### 🔸 3. <ins>Recipe Book App</ins> (🏗 In Progress 🚧)

 - 📄 **Description :** The objective of this project is to create an interactive app that functions as a personalized recipe book for each user.
-Users will have the ability to save, edit, and browse their favorite recipes, generate weekly meal plans, and manage shopping lists seamlessly.
+Users will have the ability to save, edit, and browse their favorite recipes and generate weekly meal plans with data dashboard.
   -  Step 1 : Design and implementation of the SQL database on AWS RDS
   -  Step 2 : Web scraping to populate the database with recipes
   -  Step 3 : AI API Requests to add features on recipes